Primary and secondary education

 - these GCSE and GCE results were obtained in 6 different subjects; and

-- 2 of these 6 different subjects are (preferably) mathematics and English.
+- 2 of these 6 different subjects are preferably English and mathematics.

-We compare the combination of GCSEs and GCE A levels to a VWO diploma if:
+We compare the combination of GCSEs and GCE A levels to a diploma if:

-- the GCSE was obtained with an assessment of A* to C or 9 to 4 in at least 3 subjects;
+- the GCSE was obtained with a result of A* to C or 9 to 4 in at least 3 subjects;

-- the GCE was obtained with an assessment of A* to C for at least 3 A levels in relevant subjects;
+- the GCE was obtained with a result of A* to C for at least 3 A levels in relevant subjects;

 - these GCSE and GCE results were obtained in 6 different subjects; and